mdda/mdda.github.io/_posts/AI/2016-08-22-consciousness-and-the-social-machine.md

 *  *Responsiveness* - querying the Attention Schema to respond to questions, or direct further actions, etc.

-Of course, the crucial step above is knowing the form of the Attention Schema model.
+The crucial/missing step above is the form of the Attention Schema model.
 Importantly, though, many of this model's properties can be deduced from considering what human brains require for social interaction.

 As a social animal, humans have gained significant adaptive advantage from being able to model the attention and motivation of other humans (an "Other Model").
 And this mechanism can be applied (at an even higher resolution) in modelling the state of the self (the "Self Model").
 Having a Self Model is also an adaptive advantage, since it can be used for higher-order planning, for instance.

-Different from other frameworks, this Self Model does not create awareness as an emergent property of having 'enough' internal information, nor have any mystical quality.
-The Self Model here need not possess any information about how it was built, nor its actual physicality.
+Different from other frameworks, Graziano's Self Model does not create awareness as an *emergent* property of having 'enough' internal information, nor have any mystical quality.
+The Self Model need not possess any information about how it was built, nor its actual physicality.
 The brain/machine is not even in a position to report that it has internal models, or that it is processing information at all.
 If a machine's programmers gave it an overriding preference for discovery (for instance), the Self Model would simply recognise and report its